 - Select first source point

-- Select the output ports by dragging down the column, these have to be all in the same column
+- Select the output ports by dragging down the column

 - Select Patch

 (5) Remove

 The Remove button allows an output signal to be removed from its output port assignment or assignments, without needing to locate the output port or ports to which it is patched.
 Simply select the port connection from the "Port Conn" column on the list of output signals, and select Remove.